Bouchet Style Tuners

 The buttons fitted to these sets were traditionally made of real ivory.
 We do not use this materials now but have a lovely synthetic alternative ivory available.

-Buttons in this material are available in all buttons patterns, Oval, Cloche, Kidney and Traditional.
+Buttons in this material are available in all buttons patterns, Oval, Cloche and Kidney.
 The latter two shapes are most common for these Bouchet guitars

 String rollers are also non-standard.